CICS110/CICS110.github.io/main/guides/installing-python/windows.md

 # Installing Python on Windows

 This guide will help you install Python on Windows.
-If you are using a different operating system, please see the [Installing Python on other operating systems](./index.md) for a different guide.
+If you are using a different operating system, please see the [Installing Python](./index.md) for a different guide.

 ## Make sure you don't already have Python